Svyatopolk-Mirsky

 Tomasz Bogumił Jan Światopełk-Mirski (1788–1868) fought in the Polish 1830 November Uprising near Suwałki and fled into exile in Paris, where he both represented the interests of the exiled Poles in France and attempted to seek pardon from the tsar.
 He became an active participant in the French colonization of Algiers, where he received a large grant of land and allegedly suggested the formation of the French Foreign Legion in order to reduce the burden of Polish exiles on the French state.
 He converted to Orthodoxy from Roman Catholicism, and his fellow-Polish rebels regarded him as a traitor for his outspoken support of Pan-Slavism.
 Eventually allowed to return to Russia, he remained under house arrest there until his death.
-His sons Dmitry (1825—1899) and Nikolai (1833–1898) were educated as members of the Russian nobility and had distinguished military careers.
+His sons, Dmitry (1825–1899) and Nikolai (1833–1898), were educated as members of the Russian nobility and had distinguished military careers.

-Tomasz Bogumił claimed a Rurikid descent: according to his claim the Mirskis descended from Sviatopolk I of Kiev (died 1019), but leading genealogists of Poland and Russia in the 19th century rejected these claims.
+Tomasz Bogumił claimed a Rurikid descent: according to his claim the Mirskys descended from Sviatopolk I of Kiev (died 1019), even if some genealogists of Poland and Russia in the 19th century rejected these claims.
 Despite this, his pro-Russian attitudes and allegiance to the Tsars earned his branch of the family the confirmation of their dubious princely title by Emperor Alexander II of Russia in 1861 (the Senate of the Polish Kingdom had previously confirmed it in 1821).
 Nikolai bought the historic castle of Mir in 1895 due to its name, the family having no historic connection with it.